 I’m a single woman who has lost two partners to cancer and I’ve worked freelance all my life as an actor.
 I don’t have a 401K or was given an inheritance.
-But, in addition to earning money from my blog, it’s also become a fulfilling way to use my talents, connect with others, help others, and, makes my life a whole lot more fun!
+But, in addition to earning money from my blog, it’s also become a fulfilling way to use my talents, meet colleagues online, help others, and, make my life a lot more fun!

-If you’re ready to start a blog, I guarantee these tips will help you even if you think you’re technically challenged.
+If you’re ready to start a blog, I guarantee these tips will make sense if you think you’re technically challenged.

 1. Choose a name for your blog

 What you name your blog or website is important so think carefully before you choose one.
-Keep it short and always use .com if you can unless you are promoting a non-profit organization in which you should use .org.
-When you use .com all a person has to do is put the domain name in the search bar of their browser and it will go directly to your site.
+Keep it short and always use .com if you can unless you are promoting a non-profit organization in which you can use .org.
+When you use .com your website will come up in search when it’s typed into a browser so a visitor can click directly to your site.
 That doesn’t happen with .net, .info, .me, etc.

 Think about the future of your website.
-Mommy bloggers end up becoming empty nesters.
-Midlife bloggers turn into senior bloggers.
+A mommy blogger will someday become an empty nester Midlife bloggers will become seniors.
 When I chose the name BabyBoomster.com it was not only fun but reflected my generation.
 I can be 100-years-old and always be a Baby Boomer.